 - 19.1.
 When exclusion is a possibility, the school considers contributing factors, which could include mental health difficulties. - 19.2.
 Where there are concerns over behaviour, the school carries out an assessment to determine whether the behaviour is a result of underlying factors such as undiagnosed learning difficulties, speech and language difficulties, child protection concerns or mental health problems. - 19.3.
-To assess underlying issues, the school uses an SDQ. - 19.4.
 Where underlying factors are likely to have contributed to the pupil's behaviour, the school considers whether action can be taken to address the underlying causes of the disruptive behaviour, rather than issue an exclusion.
-If a pupil has SEND or is a looked-after child, permanent exclusion will only be used as a last resort. - 19.5.
+If a pupil has SEND or is a looked-after child, permanent exclusion will only be used as a last resort. - 19.4.
 In all cases, the school balances the interests of the pupil against the mental and physical health of the whole school community.